Whale Watching in the Dominican Republic [2026 Guide]

 During the breeding season from January to April, humpback whales from the North Atlantic gather around the waters of the DR. Samaná Bay is considered the best location for whale watching and is part of the whale sanctuary.
 This wintering haven appeals to international tourists and nature enthusiasts who come from all over the world to see the whales.

-All of this makes winter in the DR a magical time, where you can escape the cold and experience one of the greatest wonders of animal life.
+All of this makes winter in the DR a magical time, where you can escape the cold and experience one of the greatest wonders of life on Earth.